SK Tallinna Sport explained

 2008

-SK Tallinna Sport is a defunct Estonian football club.
+SK Tallinna Sport, or simply Sport, is a defunct Estonian football club based in Tallinn.
 Founded in 1912, Sport won nine domestic league titles and was the most successful Estonian football club before Soviet occupation.

 History

-Early years (1912–1921)
+Early years (1912–1920)

-Sport was founded on 2 June 1912 as Tallinna Võimlemise Selts Sport by sports enthusiasts, who saw a need for a new sports club in Tallinn, as the only well-functioning club Talinna Kalev had an image of being an organisation for mostly affluent people.
 The newly formed sport organisation developed quickly, and was already very active in Tallinn's sports life by the summer of 1913.
 Tallinna Sport's first international football match took place on 4 May 1914 against Helsinki IFK.
-The game ended in a 4–4 draw.[2]
+The game ended in a 4–4 draw.[5]
 In the following years, Sport continued to play football matches against Finnish teams and thus grew close ties with Finland.
 These ties lead to Sport appointing Finnish international Verner Eklöf as their coach in 1921.

-First Estonian champions & continuous domestic success (1921–1930)
+First Estonian champions & continuous domestic success (1921–1929)

 The first Estonian Football Championship took place in 1921 and was played as a knock-out tournament.
 Sport faced Tallinna Kalev in the semi-final and drew 1–1.
 After normal time, the match was to be played until the first goal, but after 130 minutes and no goals it was abandoned due darkness.
 The replay saw Sport win Kalev 3–0 after which they faced TJK in the final.
 Sport won the match 5–3 and were crowned the Estonian champions.
 Sport retained the title in the following year, beating Tallinna Kalev 4–2 in the final.

-The following two seasons saw Sport Tallinn dominate in the Estonian Championship, again beating rivals Kalev in the 1924 and 1925 finals.
-After losing to TJK in the 1926 Championship final, Sport appointed Hungarian Antal Mally as their coach and defeated TJK in the 1927 final, thus winning their 5th title in seventh season.
-After a conflict with the Estonian FA, Sport, along with a couple of other teams, decided to not take part in the 1928 season, but returned in the following year and were crowned champions in 1929.
+By the third season, Sport and Kalev had grown into fierce rivals.
+By the fate of the draw, Sport faced Kalev in the semi-final.
+The highly anticipated match took place at Kalev's new stadium and with tickets sold out, 5,000 spectators witnessed Kalev triumph against Sport 1–0.
+Kalev went on to win the 1923 Championship.
+The following two seasons saw Sport Tallinn dominate in the Estonian Championship, again beating rivals Kalev in a 4-match final in 1924 and 5–0 in the final of 1925.
+After losing to TJK in the 1926 Championship final, Sport appointed Hungarian Antal Mally as their coach and defeated TJK in the 1927 final, thus winning their 5th title in their seventh season.
+After a conflict with the Estonian FA, Sport along with a number of other teams decided not to take part in the 1928 season, but returned in the following year, when the championship was played in a league system format for the first time.
+Sport won all five games with a goal difference of 15-1 and were crowned the Estonian champions of 1929.

 International success & dissolution (1930–1944)

 The 1930 season saw Sport lose the Championship title to Kalev, but the club returned to the throne in 1931, finishing the season unbeaten.
-Tallinna Sport retained the title in 1932 and 1933, where they finished one point clear of the newly formed JS Estonia Tallinn.
+Tallinna Sport retained the title in 1932 and 1933, where they finished one point clear of the newly promoted JS Estonia Tallinn.
 That 1933 Championship title proved to be the last for Sport, as the following seasons were dominated by JS Estonia.
 Sport continued to be one of the top teams in Estonia, but were unable to win the title again before the Soviet occupation of Estonia put an end to the Estonian Football Championship in 1941.

 In 1938, by Sport's initiative, the Estonian Cup competition was created, which Sport won by beating TJK in the final.
 The newspapers evaluated the actions of Evald Tipner again as the basis of Sport's victory.[8]

-Tallinna Sport in Soviet football (1983–1989)
+Tallinna Sport in Soviet football (1985–1989)

 In 2003, a group of people attempted to re-establish Tallinna Sport and entered the fifth tier of Estonian football.
 However, this initiative did not last long and the team was dissolved in 2008.